danielshaya/reactivejournal/README.md

 ### 2. Remote Connections

-`RxJournal` can be recorded on one JVM and can be replayed (in real-time if required) on one or more JVMs provided they have access to the journal file location.
+`ReactiveJournal` can be recorded on one JVM and can be replayed (in real-time if required) on one or more
+JVMs provided they have access to the journal file location.

 The remote connection can either read from the beginning of the recording or just start with live